 Collaboration may be limited to safe areas, encouraging complacency, rather than challenge

 “Contrived collegiality” (Fullan and Hargreaves, 1992) may produce the appearance of collaboration while maintaining the existing power of the Senior Management Team.
-Teachers are rarely encouraged to challenge the status quo: “managements aiming to establish collaborative cultures do not take individual agency seriously; they want individuals to identify voluntarily with the organisation” (Quicke, 2000, p.311).
+Teachers are rarely encouraged to challenge the status quo: “managements aiming to establish collaborative cultures do not take individual agency seriously; they want individuals to identify voluntarily with the organisation” (Quicke, 2000: 311).

 Whether we accept a model of collegiality processed by strong SLG direction, or as something more organic, the importance of teachers’ involvement in designing and evaluating their own CPD rather than just taking on priorities set by others whether department, school or government has also been emphasised (MacPherson, Brooker, Aspland, and Elliott, 1998).

-The practical imperative culture.
+The practical imperative culture

-Successful completion of accredited programmes may increase professional standing, improve recruitment and retention (Soulsby and Swain, 2003) and widen teachers' career options (Ofsted, 2002 need).
+Successful completion of accredited programmes may increase professional standing, improve recruitment and retention (Soulsby and Swain, 2003) and widen teachers' career options (Ofsted, 2002).
 There is, however, little concrete evidence that accredited postgraduate courses lead to improved pupil outcomes (Ofsted, 2002; Soulsby and Swain, 2003).
 Robinson and Sebba, in a desk review of 76 articles on CPD published since 1994, found “very little reporting of pupil outcomes” (Robinson and Sebba, 2004: 3).
 This is partly due to the problem of the time scale, that changes in teaching practice will take longer to impact on pupil outcomes (Robinson and Sebba, 2004), and partly because, in the complex world of the school classroom, it is difficult to isolate one aspect (such as CPD) from the combination of factors which may be helping improvement (Cordingley et al., 2003).
 Moreover, despite the potential impact of postgraduate professional development on professional status, many teachers’ expressed preferences for CPD are for practical approaches related to the school (DFES, 2001a) and some have a low interest in accredited courses which do not provide this (Brown et al, 2001).

 We feel it is easy to overstate a tension here as the desire for high quality PPD and practical solutions may not be mutually exclusive.
 The need for rapid impact of PPD courses back into each participant’s own classroom situation has been observed by Baumfield and Butterworth (2005).
 They point out that there is “… evidence of the difficulty of transferring aspects of knowledge and experience not rooted in the immediacy of the classroom from one context to another.
 It is the immediacy of teaching and the potency of pupil feedback that drives inquiry and this privileges learning about students’ learning above learning about teachers’ teaching, which requires a switch of focus and a level of resource difficult to achieve within the daily routine of schools,” (Baumfield and Butterworth, 2005: 308).
 This supposes a pragmatic and practical sieve for PPD, which is, we feel, entirely fitting.

 In March 2007 the TDA published a summary report of the responses by providers to the TDA’s requirement to evaluate impact.
 This provides a fascinating insight into the conceptualisation of impact by providers across the UK and the processes they utilise in order to gather this information.
-Most importantly though, the wealth of information about impact presented within the report adds great weight to the argument that high quality PPD can be scholarly without failing in terms of the practical and pragmatic.:
+Most importantly though, the wealth of information about impact presented within the report adds great weight to the argument that high quality PPD can be scholarly without failing in terms of the practical and pragmatic:

 There is growing evidence to indicate that effective PPD provision is significantly empowering teachers to influence and drive changes in school to the benefit of pupils other than those they teach directly.
 This helps to embed improvements in practice.

 (TDA 2007: 5)